This post may contain affiliate links. Read my disclosure policy.

 Originally published on March 25, 2014.
 Updated and republished on July 19, 2017.

 I have a peanut butter problem.
-I am seriously addicted to the stuff.
-Like, open jar and insert spoon-type addicted.
+I seriously can’t stop eating the stuff.
+Like, open jar and insert spoon.
 Throw chocolate into the mix and forget about it.

 When I was little, we always went to this ice cream place where they make Blend-Ins – you know, ice cream whizzed up with toppings.
 My order every single time – chocolate ice cream with peanut butter cups.